4d/4d-for-ios/docs/Tags.md

 `TAG-XX-NNN`
 - with `XX` an identifier for the node with two letters
 - with `NNN` an unique number by sub-nodes, on three digits

+The `NNN` numbers used by nodes must be consecutive and start by 1.